AdobeDocs/workfront.zh-Hant/help/quicksilver/planning/architecture/connect-record-types-overview.md

 ![](assets/one-to-one-connection-picker.png)

-When you select the one-to-one connection type between record types, you can later connect one record with one other record that you're connecting to.
+When you create a one-to-one connection between record types, in both record types you can connect each record only with one record from the other record type.

 For example, if you connect campaigns with projects and you choose this type of connection, you can connect one campaign with one project.
 One project can be connected only to one campaign.